 Like most Annunciations, Mary is enclosed in a walled garden, reminding viewers that she remains separate from and untouched by the sinful world and evoking the Garden of Eden.
+She returns Gabriel’s greeting by crossing her arms over her chest, mimicking the angel’s own gesture.
 Yet, unlike conventional Annunciations of the time, Fra Angelico’s does not contain embossed wording.

 Indeed, up until this point, the angel Gabriel was typically portrayed with a ribbon ballooning from his mouth (See detail of the Annunciation by Simone Martini and Lippo Memmi, dated 1333).
 Fra Angelico was one of the first artists to do away with this tradition.
 (Fra Angelico’s Annunciation is dated c.
 1442).